Black Beauty Zucchini Recipe That Brings Out Garden-Fresh Flavor

 Serving Suggestions

 Black Beauty zucchini is incredibly versatile, making it easy to serve in countless ways.
-Whether it’s a side dish or the star of the show, here are a few favorite serving ideas.
+Whether it’s a side dish or the star of the show, here are a few favorite ideas.

-Serve warm sautéed zucchini next to grilled chicken, steak, or fish.
+As a Simple Side: Serve warm sautéed zucchini next to grilled chicken, steak, or fish.
 The light, fresh flavor pairs beautifully with rich proteins.

-Layer sliced zucchini over cooked quinoa, brown rice, or couscous.
-Add a drizzle of tahini or chimichurri for a flavorful finish.
+On Top of Grain Bowls: Layer sliced zucchini over cooked quinoa, brown rice, or couscous.

 For a fun food holiday twist, try planning a dish around National Zucchini Bread Day.
 It’s the perfect excuse to bake and share!